FAQs

 • Eating disorders are a complex, biological, psychological, brain-based illness.
 Our program is not a cure for eating disorders.
 It is a therapeutic, community-based journey on your way to recovery.

-• No, you can simply enrol yourself!
-However, we encourage you to also find medical and psychologist experts to monitor your health and wellbeing as well.
+• No, you can self-refer!
+However, we encourage you to also find medical and psychological supports to monitor your health and wellbeing as well.

 • The price varies.
 The 20-week groups are $350; individual sessions are $10 each and our 1-day parent/partner workshop are $75/pp or $100 for a couple.
 All programs are free of charge for people with a valid Health Care Card.
 We cater as much as we can to those experiencing financial hardship, so we encourage you to speak with a BEP team member in this case.